beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 - Enjoy the moment

 #### Have a healthy dose of Stoicism
-- Avoid the persuit of materialistic goals and don't get attached to stuff
+- Avoid the pursuit of materialistic goals and don't get attached to stuff

 ### Final words